vripoche/presentation-bdd/README.md

 * __See ATDD__
 * __It is easy to maintain__
   * __Test only behaviors not implementation__
-  * __Do not need to change tests if implementation change__
+  * __Do not need to change assertions if implementation change__
   * __Amount of tests is acceptable_

 ## What are disadvantages of BDD ?

-* Sometimes it is difficult to guess behavior tests before implementation
+* Sometimes it is difficult to guess behavior tests before implementation, it is possible to begin with TDD assertions
 * Composition dependencies against TDD principle